rafmudaf/WETOStack/_sources/news/2024-05-28-openfast_conda.md

 (openfast_conda)=
 # OpenFAST on conda-forge

+Published on: May 28, 2024
+Authors: Derek Slaughter, Andy Platt, Rafael Mudafort

 Historically, using OpenFAST has meant obtaining (downloading or getting access to) the Fortran source code, installing compilers and math libraries on your computer, and figuring out how to compile the project for your specific system.